Battle off Samar: Johnston's torpedo charge and subsequent attacks

 Mere minutes later, Johnstons luck began to run out as Yamato had been tracking the enemy "cruiser" which had torpedoed Kumano.
 Permission to fire the main battery was granted as the nine 18.1-inch (46 cm) guns aimed at the enemy and opened fire.
 Three first salvo 18.1-inch (46 cm) shells hit Johnston aft below the waterline, cutting her speed to 17 knots and destroying her 5-inch (127 mm) turrets 3, 4, and 5.
 Immediately afterwards, three first salvo 6.1-inch (155 mm) shells from Yamatos secondary battery tore into the destroyer, one hitting aft and destroying an AA director, while two hit the torpedo director and bridge, causing numerous casualties and severing the fingers of Commander Evans's left hand.
 The ship was mangled badly, with dead and dying sailors strewn across her bloody decks.
-Hagen and others repeated the myth that these were 14-inch (356 mm) shells from Kongō at 14,250 yards, who was still in a rain squall and couldn't even see Hoel at 9,000 yards.
+Hagen and others repeated the myth that these were 14-inch (356 mm) shells from Kongō at 14,250 yards, who was still in a rain squall and could not even see Hoel at 9,000 yards.
 Noshiro and her destroyers recorded Yamato sinking an enemy ship.
 The rough estimation of the fall of the shell hits was 21,000 yards and 18 degrees; Yamato was at 20,300 yards at 17.5 degrees.
 However, Johnston was crippled but not sunk as she hid behind a rain squall and conducted damage control for 10 minutes as Yamato fired AP shells from her main guns that over-penetrated Johnston without exploding.
 Already depleted before the battle, her remaining store of oil did not fuel a catastrophic explosion.